Atlanta, GA DUI Attorneys

 These are only some strategies that would make a seemingly indefensible case winnable!
 Our experienced Georgia DUI lawyers have dedicated themselves to providing the best Driving Under the Influence defense possible.

 • If your license or privilege to drive is administratively suspended for refusing the State’s chemical test from either losing a license suspension hearing or failing to address the license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT starting on the 46th day after the date of your arrest.
-Having our experienced Georgia DUI attorneys properly navigate and defend the criminal case and the administrative license suspension action can improve your chances of being able to drive and possibly avoid a Georgia DUI conviction.
+Having our experienced Georgia DUI attorneys by your side to properly navigate and defend the criminal case and the administrative license suspension action can improve your chances of being able to drive and possibly avoid a Georgia DUI conviction.

 • Sometimes, the prosecutor may give you a lousy plea offer.
 Even if you decide not to contest your Georgia DUI case, our experienced DUI attorneys in Georgia who are familiar with the particular court your case is pending in can assess a plea offer to determine if it is worth accepting or rejecting and take your case to trial.